-- 2. The ROAD WORK AHEAD sign may be replaced with other appropriate signs such as the SHOULDER WORK sign.
+- The ROAD WORK AHEAD sign may be replaced with other appropriate signs such as the SHOULDER WORK sign.
 The SHOULDER WORK sign may be used for work adjacent to the shoulder. - 3.
-The ROAD WORK AHEAD sign may be omitted where the work space is behind a barrier, more than 600 mm (24 in) behind the curb, or 4.6 m (15 ft) or more from the edge of any roadway. - 4.
-For short-term, short-duration or mobile operation, all signs and channelizing devices may be eliminated if a vehicle with activated high-intensity rotating, flashing, oscillating, or strobe lights is used. - 5.
-Vehicle hazard warning signals may be used to supplement high-intensity rotating, flashing, oscillating, or strobe lights.
+The ROAD WORK AHEAD sign may be omitted where the work space is behind a barrier, more than 600 mm (24 in) behind the curb, or 4.5 m (15 ft) or more from the edge of any roadway. - 4.
+For short-term, short-duration or mobile operation, all signs and channelizing devices may be eliminated if a vehicle with activated rotating lights or strobe lights is used.

+5. Although vehicle hazard warning signals can be used to supplement the rotating lights or strobe lights, they shall not be used instead of rotating lights or strobe lights.